mehulagg/gitlab_test/doc/ci/environments.md

   1. Click on the **Delete** button that appears at the top for all stopped environments.
   1. Finally, confirm your chosen environment in the modal that appears to delete it.

+Environments can also be deleted by using the [Environments API](../api/environments.md#delete-an-environment).

 ### Grouping similar environments